zopefoundation/Zope/zdgbook/source/Introduction.rst

 services to develop and deploy your own web applications.
 This book covers the following topics:

+*Getting Started*
+  This chapter provides a brief overview of installation and getting started with application development.

 *Components and Interfaces*
   Zope is moving toward a component-centric development model.
 This chapter describes the new component model in Zope and how Zope